-passwd: files ldap

-group: files ldap

-shadow: files ldap
+passwd: group: files ldap files ldap shadow: files ldap

 10. You will then be asked some extra questions for the libpam-ldap package, many of which will be the same, but will already have your answers from the previous question, so just accept the defaults for those ones.
 The first new question will be: